totalspectrum/spin2cpp/doc/spin.md

   a := b
 ```
 This is sometimes different from how the official Spin1 interpreter does it.
 In particular, if `b` is a byte or word then the result of `b:=512` is truncated to 8 or 16 bits, whereas in the official interpreter the full 32 bit result is assigned to `a`.
 Thus, if `b` is a byte then flexspin sets `a` to `0` whereas Spin1 sets `a` to `512`.

+### Second argument to ORG is ignored

+In Spin the `org` pseudo-instruction has an optional second parameter giving a limit to the size of the assembly code (like an implied `fit` at the end).
+Flexspin ignores this second parameter.

 # P2 Considerations